 Hart, K. R.; Sottos, N. R.; White, S. R. Repeatable self-healing of an epoxy matrix using imidazole initiated polymerization.
 Polymer 2015, 67,/span> 174-184.

 Harmful if swallowed.
 Causes severe skin burns and eye damage.
-May damage fertility or the unborn child.
+May cause respiratory irritation.
+May damage the unborn child.
+May form combustible dust concentrations in air